BrucePerens/rigcontrol/README.md

 controller using an ESP-32 Audio Kit card commonly sold on AliExpress for as little as $11.89 with free shipping (Mar 8, 2022).

+The software is currently in "Hello World" stage: it can configure its WiFi and start a web server.
+No ham radio control is implemented yet.

-The device provides a web interface to a phone, tablet, or computer, and connects to a transceiver via audio line-level input and output, serial transceiver control, and digital control lines for T/R, etc. Some hardware will require voltage level conversion for the serial and digital I/O, and inexpensive devices are recommended in the documentation.
+The device provides a WiFi based web interface to a phone, tablet, or computer, and connects to a transceiver via audio line-level input and output, serial transceiver control, and digital control lines for T/R, etc. Some hardware will require voltage level conversion for the serial and digital I/O, and inexpensive devices are recommended in the documentation.
+There is no USB master.
+Control of devices via WiFi and Bluetooth is possible.

 ### Hardware Required